Gonzaga back at No. 1 in AP Top 25; Auburn up to No. 2

 A wild week of upsets led to big changes in the AP Top 25.
 Amid the chaos, a familiar team returned to the top.

-Preseason No. 1 Gonzaga climbed back atop The Associated Press men's college basketball poll on Monday, ending Baylor's five-week run.
+Preseason No. 1 Gonzaga climbed back to the top of The Associated Press men's college basketball poll released Monday, ending Baylor's five-week run.
 The Bulldogs had 25 first-place votes, 11 fewer than No. 2 Auburn, but edged the Tigers in overall points to take the top spot.

 Auburn has its highest ranking since reaching No. 2 in 1999-2000 after moving up two spots.
 Arizona, Purdue and Baylor rounded out the top five.